BleuLlama/BLuB/README.md

 The user-interaction interface for this is serial, and the desktop interface is a line based text input.

 (Line Number) (Opcode) (Optional Operands)

-	Line number is an immediate integer base-10 numerical digit.
+- Line number is an immediate integer base-10 numerical digit.
-	Opcode is two uppercase letters
+- Opcode is two uppercase letters
-	Operands are lowercase letters for variables
+- Operands are lowercase letters for variables
-	Operands are integer base-10 digits for immediate numbers Operands of multiple digits can be separated with a comma Operands of string type start with a double quote to another dquote
+- Operands are integer base-10 digits for immediate numbers
+- Operands of multiple digits can be separated with a comma
+- Operands of string type start with a double quote to another dquote

-	Here's an example program in BASIC:
+## Example BASIC program (fibonacci sequence)

 	    10 REM fibonacci sequence
 	    20 LET a = 1